Do You Get the Hint? Benchmarking LLMs on the Board Game Concept: Results

-In comparison, all LLMs perform significantly worse than humans across the board (see Table \ref{Table:found-rates}).
+In comparison, all LLMs perform significantly worse than humans (see Table \ref{Table:found-rates}).
 Interestingly, in rounds where both humans and the LLM found the correct concept, the LLM overall needs fewer guesses to do so, suggesting greater efficiency once they are on the right track (see Figure \ref{fig:comparison_guesses}).